 - Analyse and critically evaluate the inter-relationships between Buddhist teachings and their visual expressions.

-• Understand the function of images within the Buddhist framework
+- Develop an ability to understand and analyse the function of images within the Buddhist framework.

-• Develop the ability to assess the social impact and cultural significance of Buddhist visual culture
+- Ability to assess the social impact and cultural significance of Buddhist visual culture.

 - Assessment 1: Review of preliminary reading (10%)

 - Assessment 3: Reflective journal (30%)